yizhangzzz/transformers-lego/README.md

 # LEGO (Learning Equality and Group Operation) Dataset
 ###      from paper [Unveiling Transformers with LEGO](https://arxiv.org/abs/2206.04301)

-LEGO is a synthetic reasoning task that encapsulates the problem of following a chain of reasoning, proposed to study how the Transformer models learn and perform logical reaoning.
+LEGO is a synthetic task that encapsulates the problem of following a chain of reasoning, proposed to study how the Transformer models learn and perform symbolic logics.
 This initial release contains routines for generating the LEGO dataset and for reproducing an essential part of the experimental results in the paper.

 ## Requirements